Evaluation of education

 The model is decentralised and is based on the disciplinary domain and faculty boards’ responsibility for ensuring and improving quality, which allows the model to be designed and adapted to suit local conditions.
 The disciplinary domains and faculty boards have developed forms and routines for reviews of study programmes and annual follow-up.
 The model integrates ongoing quality enhancement initiatives and annual follow-ups with educational evaluations.
 All first-, second- and third-cycle (Bachelor’s, Master’s and PhD) study programmes will be assessed at least once every six years in a review.

-In 2017, a pilot including ten study programme reviews was conducted.
-In December 2017, the first annual conference for reviews of study programmes at Uppsala University was conducted with approximately 190 participating teachers, students and administrative staff.
-The conference aims to provide an additional opportunity for constructive criticism from other colleagues and students/doctoral students at the University, and for the dissemination of good practice and lessons learned.
+An annual conference for reviews of study programmes at Uppsala University is conducted with the aim to provide an additional opportunity for constructive criticism from other colleagues and students/doctoral students at the University, and for the dissemination of good practice and lessons learned.
 The conference and a university-wide quality report are both parts of Uppsala University’s Model for Review of Study Programmes.

 Uppsala University’s Model for Review of Study Programmes is based on the following principles.
 The model: